react-native-community/discussions-and-proposals/README.md

 This repository is the right place to do so!

-## Introduction
+## Participate

-This repository was born by the desire of more transparency and a dedicated communication channels among members of the community.
+This repository was born by the desire of more transparency from the Core and Facebook teams, and a dedicated communication channels for all the members of the community.

-In order to do so, it has been decided to focus this repository to provide a safe environment to propose and generate interesting conversations related to the [main React Native](https://github.com/facebook/react-native) repository.
+In order to do so, it has been decided to focus this repository to provide a safe environment to generate interesting conversations related to the [main React Native](https://github.com/facebook/react-native) repository.

 ### Discussions